co-bri/lamport/README.md

 To get your local development environment setup, follow these steps:

 1. Download [Git](https://git-scm.com/downloads) and follow the [first time Git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
-2. Take a moment to walkthrough the [Getting Started](https://golang.org/doc/install) to install Go into your local development environment
+2. Take a moment to walkthrough the [Getting Started](https://golang.org/doc/install) guide to install Go to your local development environment
 3. Read through the ["How to Write Go Code"](https://golang.org/doc/code.html) to setup your GOPATH and workspace
 4. Clone this repository: `git clone https://github.com/Distributed-Computing-Denver/lamport.git`

-Lamport uses Git tags to provide developers with a way to see incremental features being added to the project.
-A new developer will want to fetch the lowest numbered tag/feature.
-The wiki will be updated to provide users context on the feature that was added, as well as some design decisions that imfluenced the choices.

 ## Running